Quick Deposit Guide

 Please ensure that:

-- there are no comma or separators in value labels as this can cause problems in CSV files
+- There are no comma or separators in value labels as this can cause problems in CSV files.
+Ensure also that any leading or trailing spaces are removed.

 For more information see: